ESZlab/SmithHunter/README.md

 ### Options

 --mode
 - list: lists all smithRNAs, indicating if each passes the end conservation thresholds.
-Produces a table with cluster number (first column), indication if cluster passed end conservation filter (y/n; second column) and NA (third column).
+Produces a table with cluster number (first column), NA (second column), and an indication if cluster passed end conservation filter (y/n; third column).
 - score: lists all smithRNAs and the corresponding end conservation scores.
 Produces a table with cluster number (first column), score of 5' end conservation (second column), score of 3' end conservation (third column) and NA (fourth column).
 - filter: applies the end conservation thresholds supplied to a preexisting smithRNA fasta file (e.g. the output of module A) and retains only those smithRNAs that pass end conservation filters.